epurpur/Local_LLM_Workshop/README.md

 4. Free

 The tools we will cover today are free and open source.
-Paid services like ChatGPT, Copilot, or Bard usually have a free tier of service but there are limitations to that.
+Paid services like ChatGPT, Copilot, or Gemini usually have a free tier of service but there are limitations to that.
 No such limits exist if you run it yourself.

 5. Environmental Concerns